vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 #### Expectation 8

-The calculation of eligibility is identical to [acceptance code REWA-020](https://github.com/vegaprotocol/specs/blob/master/protocol/0056-REWA-rewards_overview.md#distributing-maker-fees-received-rewards-0056-rewa-020) but the expected payout is:
+The calculation of eligibility is identical to [acceptance code `REWA 020`](https://github.com/vegaprotocol/specs/blob/master/protocol/0056-REWA-rewards_overview.md#distributing-maker-fees-received-rewards-0056-rewa-020) but the expected payout is:

 - for market `ETHUSD-MAR22`:
   - At the end of epoch `2` `party_1` is paid `90 x 2.79 / (2.79+2.8)` $VEGA from the reward account into its `$VEGA` general account.